chef/chef-client-docs/content/migrate/migrate_chef_cli.md

 weight = 12
 +++

 The Chef Migrate Tool is a powerful, flexible, and easy-to-use Command-Line Interface (CLI) tool designed for seamless migration from earlier versions of Chef Infra Client to the latest Chef Infra Client (version 19).
 This tool facilitates a smooth transition from a Chef Infra Client Omnibus-based installation to a Chef Infra Client Habitat-based installation.
-The Chef Migrate Tool offers a range of commands that ensure a controlled and efficient migration process, making it suitable for both simple environments and complex infrastructures:

 `apply`
 : Performs the migration by applying changes

-`assess`
-: Performs a pre-flight assessment check

-`remove`
-: Uninstalls Chef Infra Client

 The tool supports both online and air-gapped migrations, enabling flexibility depending on network connectivity and security constraints.
-It also includes options to assess the migration feasibility and remove existing installations, making it a comprehensive solution for Chef Infra Client upgrades.

 ## Command overview